Local saturation and square everywhere: The final model

 \section{The final model}

-In this section, we introduce the Radin forcing with interleaved posets as presented by Cummings [cite], and show how it forces a model of Theorem \ref{global} over a model satisfying the conclusion of Lemma \ref{thirdprep}.
-The details of the forcing are a slight generalization of those presented by Cummings.
-However, no new ideas are needed to prove its basic properties, so we defer to his article for some key lemmas.
-As the reader may check, each step in Cummings' detailed proof of the Prikry Property can be carried out using the slightly more general hypotheses that we write here.
+In this section, we present a version of Radin forcing with interleaved posets and show how it forces a model of Theorem \ref{global} over a model satisfying the conclusion of Lemma \ref{thirdprep}.
+We will actually have two Radin forcings, $\mathbb R$ and $\mathbb R'$, and a projection $\pi : \mathbb R' \to \mathbb R$. $\mathbb R'$ will be slightly simpler, and will closely resemble the forcing used by Cummings in \cite{MR1041044}.
+We defer to his article for some key lemmas. $\mathbb R$ will inherit some important properties of $\mathbb R'$ and produce the desired model.

-The construction of the Radin forcing and the proof its important properties depends crucially on the following: